oscar-barlow/java-quickstart/1-basics/ReadMe.md

 * making it easier to navigate around your code
 * helping manage your dependencies
 * maintaining a large library of plugins (check out [my favourite](https://plugins.jetbrains.com/plugin/8575-nyan-progress-bar))
+* flagging errors or things that your code that could be improved
+* Suggesting methods to you and showing you what parameters they take

 I strongly suggest you download IntelliJ for your machine, and use it through the rest of this course.

+## Compilation

+Java is a **compiled** language.
+When you're done working on your code, to actually get it to do anything, you need to run it through the Java Compiler.
+This produces **bytecode** - code in a format that is less easy for humans to read, but more easy for machines to understand.
+Any device that can run the version of Java you coded in, can run your bytecode.

+The Java Virtual Machine is what runs your bytecode, either interpreting it or just-in-time compiling it to **machine code**.

+If your code has errors in it that mean that it can't be compiled, IntelliJ will refuse to

+### Mini-Challenge
+A lot of these Java-related terms are probably pretty unfamiliar to you!
+I suggest you stop here for a moment and take a moment to write one-sentence definitions of, at minimum, the:

+* Java Development Kit (JDK)
+* Java Compiler
+* Java Virtual Machine
+* Java Runtime Environment